 - Cook for 15-18 minutes until the fat turns golden and crisps up.

-- Take the lamb off the Egg, wrap in several layers of foil and allow to rest for at least 5 minutes.
+- Take the lamb off the Egg, wrap in foil and allow to rest for at least 5 minutes.

 - Cut down between the bones, separating each.